pleisto/mashcard/packages/active-support/docs/api/README.md

 node_modules/neverthrow/dist/index.d.ts:58

----
+___

 ### <a id="partial" name="partial"></a> partial

 • **partial**: `Partial`

 Creates a function that, when called, invokes func with any additional partial arguments prepended to those provided to the new function.
-This method is similar to \_.bind except it does not alter the this binding.
+This method is similar to _.bind except it does not alter the this binding.

 **`Param`**